 Wade received his PhD in neuroscience from Washington University in St. Louis in the summer of 2018.
-During his graduate school tenure advised by Dr. Timothy Miller, Wade’s research focused on improving ALS clinical trial design, while also developing new technologies to determine if experimental therapies for hitting their intended targets in the brain and spinal cord during these trials.
-Wade secured research grants from the National Institute of Health and The ALS Association to perform his research in preclinical disease models and a clinical study in human subjects with ALS.
-Wade published three research articles in scientific journals detailing his work, and co-authored a book chapter with Dr. Miller describing the potential of a new class of therapeutics, antisense oligonucleotides, for the treatment of ALS.
+During his graduate school tenure advised by Dr. Timothy Miller, Wade’s research focused on improving ALS clinical trial design, while also developing new technologies to determine if experimental therapies hit their intended targets in the brain and spinal cord during these trials.
+Wade secured research grants from the National Institute of Health and the ALS Association to perform his research in preclinical disease models and a clinical study in human subjects with ALS.
+Wade published 3 research articles in scientific journals detailing his work, and co-authored a book chapter with Dr. Miller describing the potential of a new class of therapeutics, antisense oligonucleotides, for the treatment of ALS.

 Wade is now a scientist at Abbvie Inc., developing new technologies for potential Alzheimer’s Disease therapeutics.
 Although Wade’s research focus has shifted, many believe that advancement in one disease area may lead to significant breakthroughs for other neurological conditions, as these disorders share similar mechanisms of pathology in the brain.
 As Wade walks into the laboratory each day, he thinks about Lou Gehrig, his grandfather, and all of the other incredible individuals who courageously endured suffering at the hands of these diseases.
 He fights for them every day, and will continue to do so throughout his scientific career.